ansible-collections/amazon.aws/docs/community.aws.ec2_launch_template.rst

 Synopsis
 --------
 - Create, modify, and delete EC2 Launch Templates, which can be used to create individual instances or with Autoscaling Groups.
-- The *ec2_instance* and *ec2_asg* modules can, instead of specifying all parameters on those tasks, be passed a Launch Template which contains settings like instance size, disk type, subnet, and more.
+- The :ref:`community.aws.ec2_instance <community.aws.ec2_instance_module>` and :ref:`community.aws.ec2_asg <community.aws.ec2_asg_module>` modules can, instead of specifying all parameters on those tasks, be passed a Launch Template which contains settings like instance size, disk type, subnet, and more.

 Requirements
 ------------
-The below requirements are needed on the local master node that executes this .
+The below requirements are needed on the host that executes this module.

 - boto
 - boto3 >= 1.6.0